cs1302uga/cs1302-minesweeper-alpha/README.md

  /    \| | '_ \ / _ \/ __\ \ /\ / / _ \/ _ \ '_ \ / _ \ '__|
 / /\/\ \ | | | |  __/\__ \\ V  V /  __/  __/ |_) |  __/ |
 \/    \/_|_| |_|\___||___/ \_/\_/ \___|\___| .__/ \___|_|
-                             ALPHA EDITION |_| v2018.s
+                 A L P H A   E D I T I O N |_| v2019.fa
 ```

 Take care when printing this message out to the screen.
 You will probably need
 to escape some of the characters in order for them to show up correctly.

-In this Minesweeper game, the size of the grid is restricted to no more than 10
+In this Minesweeper game, **the size of the grid is restricted to no more than `10`
-rows and 10 columns.
-The number of rows and columns need not be the same.
+rows and `10` columns.** The number of rows and columns need not be the same.
 To be
-more precise, the number of rows must be strictly greater than 0 and less than
+more precise, the number of rows must be strictly greater than `0` and less than
-or equal to 10.
-The number of columns must also be strictly greater than 0 and
+or equal to `10`.
+The number of columns must also be strictly greater than `0` and
-less than or equal to 10.
-Rows and columns are indexed starting at 0.
+less than or equal to `10`.
+Rows and columns are indexed starting at `0`.
 Therefore,
-in a 10*10 (rows * columns), the first row is indexed as 0 and the last row is
+in a `10`-by-`10` (rows-by-columns), the first row is indexed as `0` and the last row is
-indexed as 9 (similarly for columns).
+indexed as `9` (similarly for columns).

-Let's assume we are, in fact, playing a 10*10 game of Minesweeper.
+Let's assume we are, in fact, playing a `10`-by-`10` game of Minesweeper.
 When the game
 starts, the interface should look like this:

 ```